Ydigit/NeRFUBI/README.md

 - Python 3.10
 - Conda installed
-- A CUDA-enabled GPU (CUDA 11.8 compatible)
+- A CUDA-enabled GPU (CUDA 11.8 compatible, if diferent change your version)

 ---